IRAS-HKA/aip_wiki/docs/how_to_start_aip.md

     ```bash
     ros2 run aip_bosch_gripper aip_bosch_gripper_node
     ```

-3. In the third terminal you can execute the following python scripts in order to move the robot basend on coordinates.
-Example python file.
+4. In the third terminal you can execute the following python scripts in order to move the robot based on coordinates.
 This needs to be executed in the AIP_Coordinator.

     ```bash
     (IF AIP_Coordinator docker is not already running)